 Private student loans are a bit more tricky.
 With private loans, terms may vary from one financial institution to the next.
 It’s best to check with your lender regarding any payment or refinancing options they may offer.
 If none are available, shop around to see if you can find a lower rate elsewhere.

 If personal loans and excessive bills are coming in from all directions, a debt consolidation loan could be an option.
 If you qualify, a debt consolidation would allow you to merge debts from various lenders into one lump sum.
 Depending on the company, you may also be able to negotiate a lower interest rate than perhaps what some of your current loans or cards may carry.
-Which could also save you money.

 How to Dig Yourself Out of Debt